-I'd like to preface this by first saying that after decades of destroying bank accounts, defrauding government and tax payers, disregarding the well being of patients, and the advice of physicians, I think America has had enough of health care being doled out by the for profit health insurance industry.
-It's profit-over-life risk management.
-Call it insurance, call it skyrocketing premiums, but don't call it health care.
+I'd like to preface this by first saying that after decades of destroying bank accounts, defrauding government and tax payers, disregarding the well being of patients and the advice of physicians, I think America has had enough of the for profit health insurance industry's version of health care.
+They in business to make money from profit-over-life risk management where providing adequate health care is a risk to be mitigated.
+You can call it insurance, call it skyrocketing premiums, but don't call it health care.

 Some say the Obama administration passed the most comprehensive health care legislation since Medicare and Medicaid.
 Some have quite a different story.
 For many, it boils down to their ability to see a doctor when they need to without going broke or bankrupt.
 I have personal knowledge on this issue.

 ObamaCare was an attempt to slow the out of control costs of health care in America.
 Since insurance companies were calling the shots, President Obama's logical step was to engage them.
 In his pocket, if he could put it off, was a deal whereby every American would be required buy a health insurance policy if one wasn't provided by their employer.
 The biggest gift ever to the for profit health insurance industry.
 A deal they couldn't and wouldn't take because it would require minimum standards of health care for the masses.
 They couldn't take it because they couldn't do it profitably.